MasterBladeX/Novel-2-EBook/README.md

 # Novel 2 E-Book
-This Python program will download books and chapters from novels availaible on [WuxiaWorld](https://www.wuxiaworld.com) and [Gravity Tales](https://gravitytales.com/) and saves them into the .epub format.
+This Python program will download books and chapters from novels availaible on several websites and saves them as .epub ebooks.
+About 150 books available as in the latest release.

 Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality but with over 2000 supported novels made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).
 Beware this site is still in beta and you may experience problems.